Grow 100 pounds of potatoes even without an adequate in-ground gardening space with this practical and smart DIY garden design!

 Watch this video from Arnboat to give you a preview of your potato box harvest:

 Now you know you don't need a huge vegetable garden to grow potatoes.
-A small garden design used wisely will give you all you need to grow food which can actually give you the sustenance you and your family needs.
+A small garden design used wisely will give you all you need to grow food which can actually give you the sustenance you and your family need.

 What would you add to this DIY guide for building a garden plant box for potatoes?
 We will appreciate your tips and suggestions in the comments section below!